stefalda/inject_x/README.md

 # InjectX

-A lightweight, easy-to-use service locator pattern implementation for Dart applications.
+A lightweight, easy-to-use service locator implementation for Dart applications.
 This package provides a simple dependency injection container that helps manage application dependencies with minimal setup.

 ## Features